What degree do I need to have in order to enroll in the DPT program?

 Is volunteer or work experience in physical therapy required in order to apply?

-Substantial clinical experience (150 hours) is required.
+Substantial clinical experience (150 hours) is recommended.
 The prior experience can be either voluntary or paid (i.e., physical therapy aide) and is intended to expose the applicant to the profession of physical therapy and affirm their desire to pursue a career in the field.

 Do all the prerequisite courses need to be completed before applying in December?